CadenzaProject/cadenzaproject.github.io/docs/clip2/data/clip2_data.md

 ## Overview

-The Cadenza Lyrics Intelligibility Prediction (CLIP) dataset consists of thousands of audio extracts of unfamiliar Western popular music, each paired with (i) lyric intelligibility scores from listening tests, and (ii) ground truth transcriptions.
+The Cadenza Lyrics Intelligibility Prediction (CLIP2) dataset consists of thousands of audio extracts of music, each paired with (i) lyric intelligibility scores from listening tests, and (ii) ground truth transcriptions.
 For each scene we provide:

 1. The stereo audio that our listeners heard during the intelligibility tests.
 This audio may have no, mild or moderate hearing loss simulated.
 2. The audio without hearing loss simulation (in cases where audio (1) has no hearing loss simulation, audio(1)=audio(2)).